dantecatalfamo/repo2/README.md

-  help    Display this help information shell   Print shell helper functions for eval env     Print the current default environment values
+  help    Display this help information shell   Print shell helper functions for eval env     Print the current default environment values ls      List all repo directories new     Create a new project directory from a template
 ```